 According to the legend, in the early 1400s a man named Christian Rosenkreuz (German for Rose-Cross) took a pilgrimage to the Middle East and learned among Turkish, Arab, and Persian sages and Sufi or Zoroastrian masters lost and esoteric wisdom.
-He then supposedly returned and founded the “Fraternity of the Rose Cross” and had a secret temple, the Sanctus Spiritus, or “The House of the Holy Spirit” built.
+He then supposedly returned and founded the “Fraternity of the Rose Cross” and had a secret temple, the <i>Sanctus Spiritus</i>, or the “House of the Holy Spirit” built.

-The documents themselves were encouraging of religious reform, mysticism, and alchemy, but may have been intended as no more than satire, or even hoax.
-Johann Valentin Andreae claimed later in life to have written the third of the documents and called it a “Ludibrium,” a trivial game or farce.
+The documents encouraged religious reform, mysticism, and alchemy, but may have been intended as no more than satire, or even a hoax.
+German theologian Johann Valentin Andreae claimed later in life to have written the third of the documents and called it a <i>ludibrium</i>, a trivial game or farce.
 Whether intended as satire, hoax, joke, or as a reform tract, it was a massive success.
-The idea of a secret society of alchemists with esoteric ancient knowledge from the East, caught fire in Europe.
+The idea of a secret society of alchemists with esoteric ancient knowledge from the East caught fire in Europe.

-Like the current Priory of Sion myth (another ludibrium made up in the 1950s, which has led to the Da Vinci Code and popular conspiracy theories) the Rosicrucians were too good a story to pass up.
+Like the current Priory of Sion myth (another <i>ludibrium</i> made up in the 1950s, which has led to <i>The Da Vinci Code</i> and other popular conspiracy theories), the Rosicrucians were too good a story to pass up.
 Since the supposed society was secret, actions could be taken anonymously by whomever wanted in on the joke.
-In Paris in 1622 two posters showed up on the walls reading “We, the Deputies of the Higher College of the Rose-Croix, do make our stay, visibly and invisibly, in this city” and “The thoughts attached to the real desire of the seeker will lead us to him and him to us.”
+In Paris in 1622, two posters showed up on walls reading “We, the Deputies of the Higher College of the Rose-Croix, do make our stay, visibly and invisibly, in this city” and “The thoughts attached to the real desire of the seeker will lead us to him and him to us.”

-Begun in 1858 by doctor, occultist, and writer Paschal Beverly Randolph, the Fraternitas Rosae Crucis is the oldest of the modern Rosicrucian movements and is considered the main Rosicrucian organization today.
-A friend of Abraham Lincoln and descendant of William Randolph, Paschal Beverly Randolph was of mixed race, a major proponent of reform and birth control, and (though generally glossed over by the Rosicrucians today) was a practitioner of “sex magic” or mystical rituals involving sex.
+It would not be until the mid 1800s that what we think of as the Rosicrucians today would form.
+Starting as groups intertwined with the Masons—another secret society with fictional ancient ties to the East—the Fraternitas Rosae Crucis was formed in 1858 by doctor, occultist, and writer Paschal Beverly Randolph.
+This order is the oldest of the modern Rosicrucian movements and is considered the main Rosicrucian organization today.
+A friend of Abraham Lincoln and descendant of William Randolph, Paschal Beverly Randolph was of mixed race, a major proponent of reform and birth control, and (though generally glossed over by the Rosicrucians today) was a practitioner of “sex magic,” or mystical rituals involving sex.

-It is this order, the Fraternitas Rosae Crucis, (revived in 1920 by Reuben Swinburne Clymer) that settled in Pennsylvania, and today owns land in Bucks County on which three Rosicrucian pyramids sit.
-The headquarters of the Fraternitas Rosae Crucis, besides the three temples, it includes a number of normal buildings and “The Beverly Hall,” a large stone building named after the fraternities founder Paschel Beverly Randolph.
+The Fraternitas Rosae Crucis (revived in 1920 by Reuben Swinburne Clymer) settled in Pennsylvania and today owns land in Bucks County on which three Rosicrucian pyramids sit.
+Besides the three pyramids, the headquarters of the group includes a number of ordinary buildings and the “Beverly Hall,” a large stone building named after the fraternity’s founder Paschel Beverly Randolph.